polywrap/wrap-cli/packages/js/client/README.md

 <br/>
 <br/>
-The Polywrap JavaScript client invokes functions of wrappers and plugins.
-It's designed to run in any environment that can execute JavaScript (think websites, node scripts, etc.).
-It has TypeScript support.

 The Polywrap client extends the PolywrapCoreClient to provide UX features, such as an additional constructor and additional configuration options.

 ## Installation